-Cholangitis is an infection of the common bile duct, the tube that carries bile from the liver to the gallbladder and intestines.
+Cholangitis is an infection of the bile duct, the tube that carries bile from the liver to the gallbladder and intestines.
 Bile is a liquid made by the liver that helps digest food.

 Cholangitis is most often caused by a bacterial infection.
 This can occur when the duct is blocked by something, such as a gallstone or tumor.
 The infection causing this condition may also spread to the liver.